 In recognition of her outstanding contribution to the field of humanitarian aid and her tireless efforts to forge connections between Israel and the global Jewish community.
 Her work has transformed countless lives.

 Jean-Claude Nkulikiyimfura

-In recognition of his outstanding contribution to the field of international development and his tireless efforts to forge connections between Israel and the global Jewish community.
-His work has transformed countless lives
+In recognition of his outstanding contribution to the field of international development, and of his unceasing efforts to forge ties between Israel and the global Jewish community.
+His work has transformed countless lives.